 Natural colors in texturized soy matrix.

-In plant-based meat substitutes the use of bright orange colors like paprika or annatto help reduce grey undertones, while the addition of brown and pink hues help to achieve the so desired raw to cooked effect.
-Protein fortified beverages can benefit from heat stable colors like annatto, curcumin, or caramels delivering the expected cues for the chosen flavor.
+In plant-based meat substitutes the use of bright orange colours like paprika or annatto help reduce grey undertones, while the addition of brown and pink hues help to achieve the so desired raw to cooked effect.
+Protein fortified beverages can benefit from heat stable colours like annatto, curcumin, or caramels delivering the expected cues for the chosen flavour.

 Ready to get started on your next project?
-Request a free color sample here, or Contact Us with your questions.
+Request a free colour sample here, or Contact Us with your questions.

 Related posts